developer-onizuka/istioAuth0/README.md

 See also the URL below:<br>
 https://github.com/developer-onizuka/digitalSignature

-**If you are an API's plublisher of SaaS services and you run some buissinesses, you might control the access from API callers(means your customers) thru  Autehtication by some ID providers so that they who need to consume the published APIs must include a valid subscription key in HTTP requests when they make calls to those APIs.**
+**If you are an API's plublisher of SaaS services and you run some buissinesses, you might control the access from API callers(means your customers) thru  Autehtication by some ID providers so that they who need to consume the published APIs can include a valid subscription key in HTTP requests when they make calls to those APIs.**